AlttiRi/popup-enhance/README.md

-It's a pretty simple library to enhance a popup to make it movable and resizable.
+It's a pretty simple JavaScript (TS) library to enhance a popup to make it movable and resizable.
 Mostly, for personal use.

 Only 33 lines to make it movable: